Singapore to Phoenix By Air freight, Container ship or Road

 Singapore Changi Airport to Phoenix Sky Harbor International Airport

-The quickest way to get from Singapore to Phoenix by ship will take about 23 days 22h and departs from Singapore (SGSIN) and arrives into Los Angeles (USLAX).
-There are vessels departing 2-4 times a week on this route.
-ONE is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.
+The quickest way to get from Singapore to Phoenix by ship will take about 22 days 23h and departs from Singapore (SGSIN) and arrives into Long Beach (USLGB).
+There are vessels departing every 2-4 weeks on this route.
+MSC is one of the carriers that operates regular services on this route with vessels departing every 2-4 weeks.

 More about shipping cargo and freight from Singapore to Phoenix by Air, Ocean and Road

-The shortest shipping time by sea between Singapore and Phoenix is 23 days 22h.
-Ships depart from Singapore (SGSIN) and arrive at Los Angeles (USLAX) with scheduled departures 2-4 times a week.
+The shortest shipping time by sea between Singapore and Phoenix is 22 days 23h.
+Ships depart from Singapore (SGSIN) and arrive at Long Beach (USLGB) with scheduled departures Every 2-4 weeks.

-Scheduled flights between Singapore Changi Airport (SIN) and Phoenix Sky Harbor International Airport (PHX) depart every 1-2 days.
-These flights are serviced by United Airlines, Air Canada, China Airlines, Air France and Singapore Airlines and the typical transit time is around 22h 55m.
+Scheduled flights between Singapore Changi Airport (SIN) and Phoenix Sky Harbor International Airport (PHX) depart 1-2 times a week.
+These flights are serviced by Starlux Airlines, United Airlines, Air Canada, China Airlines, Air France and Singapore Airlines and the typical transit time is around 22h 48m.

 The distance between Singapore and Phoenix by cargo ship is 7,886 Nautical Miles (14,604 Kilometres / 9,075 Miles).
 This distance is measured by sea between Singapore (SGSIN) and Long Beach (USLGB).